DocAdam/adamthepugh/site/docs/projects/vinyl-junction.md

 Vinyl Junction is my Etsy shop focused on vintage music and books.

-It is not the same kind of work as enterprise documentation, but it reflects a lot of the same strengths: organization, product communication, iterative improvement, customer awareness, taxonomy, and long-term consistency.
+It is not the same kind of work as enterprise documentation, but it reflects many of the same strengths: organization, product communication, iterative improvement, customer awareness, taxonomy, and long-term consistency.

 ## What the project is